 Keep your head and neck elevated at all times as part of your post-surgical care routine in order to keep swelling to a minimum.
 Use pillows to help maintain elevation overnight.
 Wearing a post-surgical elastic garment will also minimize swelling.

-Once lower rhytidectomy recovery is complete, you will see the full results of your procedure.
+It may take a few months for the swelling and bruising to fully subside.
+Once all swelling has subsided and lower rhytidectomy recovery is complete, you will see the full results of your procedure.
 Your neck will look more contoured, sculpted, and youthful.

 Neck Lift Cost